Are the winter blues getting you down? Book in a mini break and bask in the sunshine in Tropical North Queensland.

 Stay at The Canopy Treehouses

-Doubling as a wildlife sanctuary, stay in one of six private luxury treehouses and enjoy the company of resident Cassowaries, rare Lumholtz Tree Kangaroos and endangered Green Possums.
+Doubling as a wildlife sanctuary, stay in one of six private treehouses and enjoy the company of resident Cassowaries, rare Lumholtz Tree Kangaroos and endangered Green Possums.

 Take a short venture to spot the shy and intriguing platypus which thrive in the river on site and relax in your treehouse as possums and pademelon wallabies visit your balcony each night.